 Warranty and field improvements are a part of Pik Rite's product support program for customers who operate and maintain their equipment as described in this manual.
 If the equipment is abused or modified causing a change in its performance beyond the original factory specifications, the warranty will become void and field improvements may be denied.

 For information and service call or write to:

-Pik Rite, Inc. 60 Pik Rite Lane Lewisburg PA 17837 800-326-9763
+Pik Rite, Inc. 60 Pik Rite Lane Lewisburg PA 17837 800-326-9763 (within the US) 570-523-8174 www.pikrite.com

 NOTES

 - TABLE OF CONTENTS -